wiemerm/DeploymentGuide/deployment_visual_guide.md

 ### Tier 2 Suit Examples:

-In this ODST example the gloves lack the ODST details and are recognizable as commercial tactical style gloves, missing markings such as UNSC logo and the MK 117 on the chest plate seen in game, and is missing some of the detai pieces like shoulder strap and buckles.
+In this ODST example the gloves lack the ODST details and are recognizable as commercial tactical style gloves, missing markings such as UNSC logo and the MK 117 on the chest plate seen in game, and is missing some of the detail pieces like shoulder strap buckles.

 ![Tier 2 example ODST](./Photos/General/tier2_example2.png)